moble/www_black-holes_org/_posts/2016-02-01-ns_tidal_effects.md

----
-layout: post
-title:  "Tidal effects in neutron star-compact object binaries"
+# Tidal effects in neutron star-compact object binaries
----

 To detect and characterize gravitational waves from neutron star binaries, LIGO needs good models of all possible signals.
 Numerical relativity can't practically be used for every case, but it is